kuriboshi/lips/README.md

 priority and I view the shell extension as an example of how the embeddable lisp interpreter can be used.

+Don't expect a solid, or even useful, program or library.
+I wrote this as a learning exercise and to scratch an itch.
+The shell functionality is minimal and serves more as a proof of concept.

 ## Requirements

 The code requires C++20 and CMake 3.18 or newer.
 The CMakePresets.json